 Money, then, is not always tech talent’s top motivator.
 Money is great, but talent wants to shine.

 So if it’s not just about the money, what is tech talent looking for?

 1. Talented Tech People Seek Career Advancement

 Tech talent wants career mobility and organizations that support their advancement across different departments or even a change to their occupation.
 Opening the doors of advancement has a dual benefit.
 First, it helps organizations retain talent.
-Further, it helps the organization maximize each person’s potential: According a study by Cisco and Future Workplace, offering career mobility helps increase employee engagement, productivity and teamwork.
+Further, it helps the organization maximize each person’s potential: According a study by Cisco and Future Workplace, offering career mobility helps increase employee engagement, productivity, and teamwork.

 Advancement isn’t just about a promotion, either.
 James Brook at Fast Company writes how tech talent wants “objective, transparent, and person-centered succession” policies.

 Most organizations don’t bother finding out what talent finds inspirational or aspirational, however.
-Instead, these organization promote people to bigger roles with more work and little guidance.
+Instead, these organizations promote people to bigger roles with more work and little guidance.
 This leads to unmotivated and unproductive employees.

 2. They Also Want Flexibility